Introduction to nutrition, nutrient and their importance on crop production

 metabolic reactions in the plant.

-- Influences the formation of some growth hormones in the plant like IAA, and Auxin.
+- Influences the formation of some growth hormones in the plant like IAA,

 - Helpful in reproduction of certain plants.

-- Role in photosynthesis and involved in chlorophyll synthesis, protein synthesis.
+- Role in photosynthesis and involved in chlorophyll synthesis, protein

 - Involved in alcohol dehydrogenase activity in fruit trees.